-He finished the summer having scored 216 runs at an average of 36 in the Second XI Championship (including a high-score of 105) and was once again selected for an England Under 19 tri-series against Pakistan and UAE in the UAE in December 2013 and the Under 19 World Cup in February 2014.
+As well as his youth team exploits, he finished the summer having scored 216 runs at an average of 36 in the Second XI Championship and was once subsequently selected for England U19s World Cup campaign in February 2014.

 McManus soon made his First XI debut the following summer, and he impressed in two appearances.
 He quickly became a First XI regular in 2016, with a maiden century in a high-scoring County Championship match against Surrey – as well as three further half-centuries – further demonstrating his potential.

 Injury affected his opportunities in 2017 and 2018, although he was still able to play integral part in Hampshire’s 50-over triumph as the Club secured a first white-ball trophy in six years.

 McManus continued to showcase his ability with his glovework and powerful hitting in the lower-order with further opportunities in 2019, making valuable contributions, particularly in the Vitality Blast.
 Although the COVID-19 pandemic resulted in a truncated 2020 domestic season, McManus featured in all but two fixtures during the summer.